 8. Head to the water park early.

-You'll avoid the biggest lines to get into LEGOLAND California's Water Park if you arrive before 11 a.m. or after 3 p.m.
-The Water Park opens mid-March in time for Spring Break and runs through early November.
+You can avoid the biggest lines to get into LEGOLAND California's Water Park if you arrive before 11 a.m. or after 3 p.m.
+The water park usually opens mid-March in time for spring break and runs through early November.
 It may be open weekends only during the school year except for breaks.